annashipman/annashipman.github.io/_posts/2017-11-05-new-mailing-list.md

 ## Why I've set up a mailing list

-Twitter is ephemeral, it relies on you seeing a tweet about a new post to know it's there.
-It's also [problematic](https://www.theguardian.com/commentisfree/2017/jan/03/ive-left-twitter-unusable-anyone-but-trolls-robots-dictators-lindy-west), and it seems like a good idea [not to rely on it](https://medium.com/the-mission/want-the-ultimate-career-asset-and-most-durable-form-of-power-start-building-your-platform-fb02ea7bdb1e) as my only way of sharing my writing.
+Only publicising posts via Twitter relies on you seeing a tweet to know there's a new post.
+Twitter is also [problematic](https://www.theguardian.com/commentisfree/2017/jan/03/ive-left-twitter-unusable-anyone-but-trolls-robots-dictators-lindy-west), and it seems like a good idea [not to rely on it](https://medium.com/the-mission/want-the-ultimate-career-asset-and-most-durable-form-of-power-start-building-your-platform-fb02ea7bdb1e) as my only way of sharing my writing.

 ## Why you should sign up to my mailing list

-I blog about a bunch of interesting topics from [open source in government](https://www.annashipman.co.uk/jfdi/benefits-of-coding-in-the-open.html) through [how to write a good pull request](https://www.annashipman.co.uk/jfdi/good-pull-requests.html) to [tips on conference speaking](https://www.annashipman.co.uk/jfdi/break-into-public-speaking.html), via [more than you ever wanted to know about redirecting URLs](https://www.annashipman.co.uk/jfdi/removing-mediawiki-cool-uris.html), so signing up for the mailing list means you won't miss out on any of that good stuff.
+I blog about a bunch of interesting topics, from [open source in government](https://www.annashipman.co.uk/jfdi/benefits-of-coding-in-the-open.html) through [how to write a good pull request](https://www.annashipman.co.uk/jfdi/good-pull-requests.html) to [tips on conference speaking](https://www.annashipman.co.uk/jfdi/break-into-public-speaking.html), via [more than you ever wanted to know about redirecting URLs](https://www.annashipman.co.uk/jfdi/removing-mediawiki-cool-uris.html), so signing up for the mailing list means you won't miss out on any of that good stuff.

 ## How I set it up